blaketylerfullerton/AuctionApp/README.md

 # AuctionApp
-Simple production phases of auction App
+Simple production phases of clerking software for auctions